 - Iron the Seams of Pants - If you’re in a hurry, ironing seams instead of individual creases will reduce your ironing time considerably.

-- Iron the Inside of Your Jacket - Sometimes it's a good idea to iron the inside of your jackets instead of the outside.
+- Iron the Inside of Your Jacket - Sometimes it's a good idea to iron the inside of your jacket instead of the outside.
 This can help to extend the life of the garment and still do the trick.

 - Ironing Jeans - Jeans are one of those garments that if taken out of the dryer as soon as possible will not wrinkle.
 You can then hang them up or carefully fold them and put them away.
 They'll be pressed and ready to go.

 - Iron Your Shirt's Collar and Cuffs - If you're pressed for time and want to look your best without spending too much time ironing, focus on the collar and cuffs first.
-This will allow you to then iron the body of the shirt without having to go back to touch it up if you press the collar and cuffs last.
+This will allow you to iron the body of the shirt without having to go back to touch it up if you press the collar and cuffs last.